thephpleague/url/4.0/uri/instantiation.md

 - correctly instantiated a `telnet` schemed URI;
 - throw an exception with an URI using the `http` scheme;

-## Web URI
+## Http, Https URI

-Usually you want to work with one of the following schemes: `http`, `https`, `ftp`, `ws`, `wss`.
-To ease working with these scheme the library introduces the `Http` class.
+Usually you want to work with one of the following schemes: `http`, `https`.
+To ease working with these schemes the library introduces the `Http` class.
 And because URIs come in different forms we used named constructors to offer several ways to instantiate the object.

 ### Instantiation